 Below, some clarifications of the general promotion criteria are provided.
 These comments are not intended to establish a minimum threshold above which departmental support for promotion is guaranteed.
+They similarly are not intended to establish a necessary minimum threshold.

 Promotion to Associate Professor and Award of Tenure